kiron0/locio-docs/src/index.md

     title: Multiple output formats
     details: Human-readable, JSON, CSV, and TSV outputs for pipelines and reports.
   - icon: ⚡
-    title: Rust-powered performance
+    title: TypeScript-powered performance
-    details: Built with Rust for speed and efficiency on large codebases.
+    details: Built with TypeScript for speed and efficiency on large codebases.
   - icon: 🛠️
     title: Flexible CLI
     details: Simple defaults with advanced flags when you need more control.